sree0831/MSP--3/README.md

 |**Tactics:** What activities might help to realise the strategies?|<ul><li>Provide useful and relevant content to users</li><li>Provide a user experience that is accessible and enjoyable for all visitors</li><ul><li>following conventions for design and interaction</li><li>providing clear and consistent navigation</li></ul></ul>

 ## Defensive Design
-Defensive design for our Cookbook application will focus on the most common points of failure: user input areas, feedback and server problems.
+Defensive design for TastyThings application will focus on the most common points of failure: user input areas, feedback and server problems.
 *	I will employ form validation to check for user
 *	I will protect users from server errors and broken links with informative messages
 *	My Defensive design will assist the user before mistakes happen.